jina-ai/executors/jinahub/encoders/image/ImageTorchEncoder/README.md

 flow = Flow().add(uses='jinahub+docker://ImageTorchEncoder')
 ```
 ### Encoding example
-After creating a flow, prepare your Documents to encode.
-The should have the blob attribute set with shape
+After creating a Flow, prepare your Documents to encode.
+They should have the blob attribute set with shape
 Height x Width x Channel.
-Then, we can start the flow and encode the Documents.
+Then, we can start the Flow and encode the Documents.
 By default, any endpoint will encode
-the document:
+the Documents:

 ```python
 import numpy as np